 PLEASE NOTE: I do not have openings for additional teen clients at this time.
-I wholeheartedly recommend my colleagues at The Brookhaven Center.
+I wholeheartedly recommend my colleagues at The Wonderhaven.
 Please email to schedule and to get more information.

 Adolescence describes the ages between 13 and 19.
 This crucial time of transition from childhood to adulthood can be challenging.
 This in-between period seems to be a confusing time, and is also a perfect breeding ground for the following.